-Should you avoid fat, reduce it, or go gangbusters on it in your quest for health and performance?
+Should you avoid fat, reduce it, or eat loads of it on it in your quest for health and performance?

-Welcome to the great, big, juicy low fat/no fat/full fat issue because if you research the subject of fat and health you will fast find three wholly contradictory themes:
+Welcome to the juicy low fat/no fat/full fat issue because if you research the subject of fat and health you will fast find three wholly contradictory themes:

 - Eating fat makes you fat.
 Therefore you should eat none.
 Ever.
 Fat is the devil